 Read: A complete guide on product manager career growth

 The future does look bright for you, as the demand for PMs is only going to increase over time.
 In a way, a product manager directs the company on a competitive path in the future.
-If you’re interested to become a great product manager, you need to demonstrate qualities of leadership, check out the Product Management Certification Program for it is you who’ll guide your team towards the path of success
+If you’re interested to become a great product manager, you need to demonstrate qualities of leadership, check out the Pot Graduate Certificate in Product Management for it is you who’ll guide your team towards the path of success

 Can you become a product manager without having experience?